debnathSD/debnathSD/README.md

 🎸 Outside the world of tech too, I love pushing myself to develop new skills ranging from **guitar** to a crazy **FPS gamer**.

 📚 I love **philosophy** and **literature**, you can connect with me anytime to discuss over deep philosophical thoughts or a quality poem!

+**"Below the surface of the machine, the program moves.
+Without effort, it expands and contracts.
+In great harmony, electrons scatter and regroup.
+The forms on the monitor are but ripples on the water.
+The essence stays invisibly below."**

+**- Master Yuan-Ma, The Book of Programming**

 ⚡ Fun fact **Cook of the House**